Bradd Dalziell: Brisbane Lions

 Bradd Dalziell was in the Velocity Sports Cup (AFLQ) Team of the Year for his good performance in AFLQ season and AFL matches with Brisbane Lions, which was announced at the AFLQ Awards Night at the Royal on the Park Hotel.
 He was named on a half-forward flank with fellow Lions players, Albert Proud (ruck-rover) and Scott Clouston (interchange).

 West Coast Eagles

 Dalziell was traded to the West Coast Eagles for Brent Staker and West Coast's third round draft pick (#39 overall) at the end of the 2009 season.
 The deal also saw Sydney's Amon Buchanan move to the Brisbane Lions and Eagle Mark Seaby move to the Swans.
-Brad Dalziell was delisted at the end of the 2013 AFL season and he returned to his original WAFL team, East Fremantle, where he is currently a below average player.
+Brad Dalziell was delisted at the end of the 2013 AFL season and he returned to his original WAFL team, East Fremantle.